Bruno Saltor

-Bruno Saltor Grau (/es/; (Note: In isolation, Grau is pronounced /es/.) born 1 October 1980), known simply as Bruno, is a Spanish football coach and former player who played as a right-back.
-He was most recently assistant head coach of Premier League club West Ham United.
+Bruno Saltor Grau (/es/; (Note: In isolation, Grau is pronounced /es/.) born 1 October 1980), known as a player as just Bruno, is a Spanish football coach and former player who played as a right-back.
+He is currently the assistant coach of Premier League club Tottenham Hotspur.

 He began his professional career with Espanyol, and went on to appear in 128 La Liga matches, all but one of which were with Almería and Valencia.
 In 2012, he signed with Brighton & Hove Albion, going on to spend seven years with the English club and also acting as its captain.

 He served as caretaker head coach of Chelsea for one match against Liverpool on 4 April 2023.
 He was replaced by Frank Lampard as interim manager for the rest of the season.

 Playing career

 Spain

-Born in El Masnou, Barcelona, Catalonia, Bruno was a product of Espanyol's youth system.
+Born in El Masnou, Barcelona, Catalonia, Bruno Saltor was a product of Espanyol's youth system.
 He appeared only once for the first team, playing eight minutes in a 3–1 home win over Rayo Vallecano on 29 September 2001; he was used almost exclusively by the B-side during his tenure, spending three of his four years in Segunda División B.

-After a further two stints in his native region, with Gimnàstic (loan) and Lleida, Bruno joined Almería in the summer of 2006, being instrumental in the Andalusia side's first ever promotion to La Liga as a late bloomer.
+After a further two stints in his native region, with Gimnàstic (loan) and Lleida, Bruno Saltor joined Almería in the summer of 2006, being instrumental in the Andalusia side's first ever promotion to La Liga as a late bloomer.
 In 2007–08, he missed only four league games as his team overachieved for a final eighth place, and produced similar numbers in the following season.

-In mid-June 2009, Bruno signed a three-year deal with Valencia and reunited with former Almería manager Unai Emery.
+In mid-June 2009, Bruno Saltor signed a three-year deal with Valencia and reunited with former Almería manager Unai Emery.
 He had previously arranged a transfer to Real Betis, but the move collapsed as the club was eventually relegated.